iFlash/BubbleBook/README.md

 <img width="1728" alt="BubbleBook" src="https://github.com/user-attachments/assets/02eb2d05-283c-4231-92ef-7e92de72bc38" />

 BubbleBook helps finding the pointer by showing a blinking speech bubble ("I'm here!") next to the pointer when the right mouse button is pressed.
 You can define a set of hotkeys (right shift, left shift, alternate, control) that need to be pressed simultaneously to trigger the speech bubble.
+You can also determine how many times the speech bubble is supposed to blink.
 Users with big screens might find it useful, too, to quickly identify the position of a "lost" mouse pointer.

-You can save your settings (on/off status and hotkey) by clicking "SAVE".
+You can save your settings (on/off status, blinking rate, hotkey) by clicking "SAVE".
 BubbleBook stores the settings inside the accessory file itself, not a seperate .cfg file.

 ## Compatibility